cosmos/cosmos-sdk/CONTRIBUTING-GUIDELINES.md

 ## API & Design

 + Code must be well structured:
-  + packages should have a limited responsibility (different concerns should go to different packages),
+  + packages must have a limited responsibility (different concerns can go to different packages),
   + types must be easy to compose,
   + think about maintainbility and testability.
 + "Depend upon abstractions, [not] concretions".